skozubek/RacerSimulator/README.md

 ### Start the Frontend

-Clone the following repository
+Clone the following repository with the command:

 git clone https://github.com/skozubek/RacerSimulator

-and run commands:
+and run commands after:

 npm install && npm start

 # in another shell

+paste and run:

 ORIGIN_ALLOWED=http://localhost:3000
 ./bin/server_linux # if you are on another platform, there are binaries for each First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000.